bneidlinger/RobotWars/RobotWars_app_code.md

      * @returns {boolean} True if the game is over, false otherwise.
      */
     checkGameOver() {
+        // Only proceed if the game loop is actually running
+        // This prevents multiple gameOver events if checkGameOver is called after stopGameLoop if (!this.gameLoopInterval) {
+            return true; // Consider game over if loop isn't running }

         // Count how many robots are still marked as alive const aliveRobots = this.robots.filter(r => r.isAlive);